mozzaik365/frontend-technical-test/doc/report/meme-feed-code-review.md

 ## API calls big fix

-- Started by destroying the first for loop and transforming it into a map function with a promise.all inside.
+- Started by destroying the first for loop and transforming it into a map function with a Promise.all() inside.
 Page render performance increased from 3s to 2s.
 - Found out there is a pagination for comments; commented out for the moment, trasfomed the for loop similarly to the first one, page render performance increased from 2s to < 1s.
 - Moved the new functions into its own service file, for reusability and separation of concerns.
 - To save even more time comments are actually loaded when the user clicks on the corresponding button in the UI; page load does less requests now.